GrSoul/Nextcloud-Backup-Sync/README.md

 ## Prerequisities

 - The script only works with Nextcloud snap installations.
+- You must have a folder named "backups" in "home" folder.
 - You must mount an external drive to the folder ~/HDD1000GB (or change this part of the script to your needs).

 ## How to use